menma1234/gbf-itemmagic/README.md

 1. Open Chrome and press F12 on your keyboard.
 Alternatively, open the Chrome menu and go to More tools -> Developer tools.
 This will open a new section.
 2. In the new section that's opened, click the smartphone icon in the top left.
 3. Click the three dots immediately to the left of the X in the top right and select "Show console".
 A new section will open at the bottom.
 4. Select the emulation tab and select a mobile device in the model dropdown (preferably Google Nexus 4 or similar).
+If you don't see this tab, select the three dots beside "Console" and select Emulation from the dropdown.
 5. Uncheck emulate screen resolution.
 6. Navigate to http://gbf.game.mbga.jp/ in this tab.
 Resize the window as needed as the contents will fill the window.
 7. From now on, all you need to do after opening Chrome is steps 1 and 6.